We’re Looking Forward to Welcoming You

 Our Student Success Managers (SSMs) will register you for your mandatory GGP classes, and make recommendations about Baylor electives.
 In International Year Level 1, you will meet with Baylor University advisors and receive instruction on how to register yourself, a skill you will need after matriculating, and our SSMs will provide individualized support as needed.

-Virtual Orientation activities are housed on Canvas, Baylor’s Learning Management System, and will offer a combination of required and optional tasks that will:
+Orientation will consist of virtual and in-person activities.
+Virtual orientation activities are housed on Canvas, Baylor’s Learning Management System, and will offer a combination of required and optional tasks that will:

 Before you begin your GGP classes, you will take an English language placement test.
 This will consist of a computer-based test called Versant, a writing sample submitted in Canvas, and a video-based live oral interview with GGP faculty and staff.